 Scylla Manager communicates with a Scylla cluster using REST API.
 It’s required that the REST API is accessible by Scylla Manager on all the cluster nodes.
-By default Scylla binds REST API to localhost, which prevents from accessing if from other hosts.
-To overcome this limitation Scylla Manager can work with Scylla nodes over SSH.
+By default, Scylla binds REST API to localhost, which prevents accessing if from other hosts.
+To overcome this limitation, Scylla Manager can work with Scylla nodes over SSH.

 Scylla Manager comes with

-scyllamgr_ssh_setup script that helps you with the user creation, key generation and distribution.
+scyllamgr_ssh_setup script that helps you with user creation, key generation, and distribution.

-It requires that you have SSH access to to all the nodes with a
+It requires that you have SSH access to all the nodes with a

 sudo enabled user.

---identity-filepath is path to identity file containing SSH private key
+--identity-file path is a path to identity file containing SSH private key

 scyllamgr_ssh_test command with